leonkaspers/shellbookmark/README.md

 Unfortunately, relative paths do not work, because the actual working directory of the .exe is different depending on the directory in which the program is opened, so that the relative paths would constantly point to different locations, which is why absolute paths are necessary.

 1. Clone the repository
 2. Open the _Setup.cs_ file (line 13 an onward) and edit the `jsonPath Variable` to represent the path where you want to save your bookmarks and the dataPath Variable to represent the path where you want the data handling to happen.
-Additionally specifie where you want to store your batch file (step 4).
+Additionally specify where you want to store your batch file (step 4).

 ```c#
 //change the file paths to your desired system location.
 You don't have to change the file names.